Susannah Birch is a certified birth doula, journalist, and owner of Trimester Talk, a leading pregnancy website.

 Advice for New Dads is Rare

-When I was pregnant with my daughter I wanted to know how my husband could help me along - with both the pregnancy and the labor as well as what to expect once baby was born.
-I didn't know much myself except that I'd probably need all the support I could get.
+When I was pregnant with my daughter, I wanted to know how my husband could help me along, with both the pregnancy and the labour as well as what to expect once the baby was born.
+I didn't know much myself, except that I'd probably need all the support I could get.

-However I found that there was not much available information on the internet.
-Most of it was very basic and was mainly based around the fact that women changed during labor into evil monsters and that you shouldn't ask them to hop back into bed for at least a few weeks after the birth.
+However, I found that there was not much available information on the internet.
+Most of it was very basic and was mainly based around the fact that women changed during labour into evil monsters and that you shouldn't ask them to hop back into bed for at least a few weeks after the birth.

 - You need to trust your partner.
 If you disagree with a decision your partner has made about the pregnancy or baby, you need to discuss it with her as calmly as possible.
 Remember, this is her body and you can't understand the feelings or emotions she's experiencing.

 - You need to support your partner.
 This is an important one.
 You need to stand by your partner, especially if this is the first child in your relationship.
 Your partner will likely be scared about making the wrong decision, so your support will help her.
 This means that if a close friend or parent questions your decisions, you need to be ready to take your partner's side!